Is the Ford 4.6 L engine a good engine?

 Strengths of the Ford 4.6L Engine

-- Reliability: The 4.6L engine is known for its durability and long lifespan when properly maintained.
-Many owners report these engines lasting well over 200,000 miles.
+- Durability: The 4.6L engine is known for its robust construction and long-lasting performance.
+Many owners report their engines lasting well over 200,000 miles with proper maintenance.

 What was the failure of the Ford 4.6 engine?